w3c/wai-website/_tips/developing.md

 Use <abbr title="Accessible Rich Internet Applications">WAI-ARIA</abbr> to provide information on function and state for custom widgets, such as accordions and custom-made buttons.
 For example, `role="navigation"` and `aria-expanded="true"`.
 Additional code is required to implement the behavior of such widgets, such as expanding and collapsing content or how the widget responds to keyboard events.

 {::nomarkdown}
-{% include box.html type="start" title="Example: Menu function and state identified using WAI-ARIA" class="example" %}
+{% include_cached box.html type="start" title="Example: Menu function and state identified using WAI-ARIA" class="example" %}
 {:/}

 <div class="non-standard">